 Club practices are informal and can include open play as well as individual matches and structured training.
 Once or twice a year there will be a Club or campus tournament with prizes.
 Throughout the year we may also run a "ladder," which allows all members to compete against one another in a friendly ranking system.

 As a member of the National Collegiate Table Tennis Association, we compete against other schools in the region at least twice a year, with the goal of qualifying for the national championships.
 You can find out more information about Princeton's NCTTA team in the appropriate section of the website.
-While all students may try out for the team, the caliber of competition is currently very high.
+While all undergraduate and graduate students may try out for the team, the caliber of competition is currently very high.
 Besides official NCTTA competition, we will try to participate in friendly, informal meets with other schools in order to give all interested students an opportunity to compete.

 The Club may be able to offer free coaching to students.
 In order to be eligible for coaching, you must be a member of the Club, and must show up to practice at least on a semi-regular basis.